Vieloooo/Lease_OT/README.md

 - Dir "Std_lease_form" directory contains the standard forms provided by local governments.
     - As far as we know, Almost all provinces/territories' government provide standard forms for tenancy agreement except Alberta and Sasckatoon, while Nunavut territory and North teeritory use same standard forms.
 In this end, there are ten standard forms of residential leases
 - Dir "Doc" contains all description of each regional and national ontologies
+    - In file "./Doc/0_Core.md", we specifed the definition for each section and the explain the meaning for each attribute.

 ## Core ontology for rental agreement
 To verify the content in lease forms, this ontology must cover all components that we need in verification while achieve the balance of Completeness and Conciseness.

 ## Core ontology evaluation

 ### Evaluate the completeness of the core ontology